 Your Interrail Global Pass is your new friend!

-It was a bit hard to understand how it works, this is why I’m trying to explain you the most clearly possible!
-During your trip you will write all the details about your trip.
+It was a bit hard to understand how it works, this is why I’m trying to explain to you the most clearly possible!
+During your trip, you will write all the details about your trip.
 You must inform the day, the month, the departure time, the city of departure and the final destination.
-When you are going out of the train station it is considered like your final destination.
+When you are going out of the train station it is considered as your final destination.

 Our experience with interrail

 We have been to 5 different countries with our Interrail Global Pass.
-The first one was the France, of course!
-The second one was Italy, one of our fave country in Europe.
+The first one was France, of course!
+The second one was Italy, one of our fave countries in Europe.
 You can find our article about our Italy trip just here!
-The third country was the Switzerland.
-Unfortunately we couldn’t have stayed longer to visit more of Switzerland because we had to go to Greece.
+The third country was Switzerland.
+Unfortunately, we couldn’t have stayed longer to visit more of Switzerland because we had to go to Greece.
 The fourth country was Greece and we have been to the fabulous Santorini.
 You can read our adventures in Santorini here!
 The final destination was Cappadocia in Turkey.
 Read our post just here!

 To be honest with you, there are more advantages than disadvantages!
 First of all, in taking trains, in comparison to flights, you can enjoy the beautiful landscapes of the country that you cross and you can walk between stops that’s make the journey cooler!
 Indeed, during our train trip, we have followed the french riviera and the Italian west coast (Genova, Pize, Cinque Terre, Roma…) and that was so beautiful!

 The second advantage is the lake of flight inconveniences.
-In fact, you don’t have passeport control, delays, flights cancellations, the endless check-in, the restrictions about liquids and you can arrive just 30′ before the departure.
+In fact, you don’t have passport control, delays, flight cancellations, the endless check-in, the restrictions about liquids and you can arrive just 30′ before the departure.
 You just have to seat and enjoy the fabulous scenery!

 The final advantage is the freedom of the Interrail Global Pass.
 You can take a train when you want and where you want.
-Perfect for last minute travelers!
+Perfect for last-minute travelers!
 No need to plan 1 month in advance!
-Also, If you want enjoy another part of Europe that is far, you can book a plane to save time and continue your journey with your Interrail Global Pass.
-If you don’t like a city, you are tired, or you LOVE the city that you are!
+Also, If you want enjoy another part of Europe that is too far, you can book a plane to save time and continue your journey with your Interrail Global Pass.
+If you don’t like the city, you are tired, or you LOVE the city that you are!
 No problem, the Pass is flexible!
 You can move or stay longer!

-The main disadvantages is the fees.
+The main disadvantages are the fees.
 Indeed, you have paid your Pass you may have to pay again.
 But fortunately, it is not really expensive!

-The second disadvantages is that you can miss a train.
-If you have a train without reservation, there is not problem, you can take the next one.
+The second disadvantages are that you can miss a train.
+If you have a train without a reservation, there is no problem, you can take the next one.
 However, if your next train is a train with reservation and you have a delay you must repay for another train.

-A third disadvantages is that you can’t go everywhere by train so, you may have to book a bus or a boat.
-Nevertheless, most of European countries are great deserved!
+A third disadvantage is that you can’t go everywhere by train so, you may have to book a bus or a boat.
+Nevertheless, most of the European countries are greatly deserved!